eubinecto/idiomatch/readme.md

 ```

 ## Supported Idioms
-List of supported idioms with matching patterns can be found in [`idiomatch/resources/idiom_patterns.csv`](https://github.com/eubinecto/identify-idioms/blob/main/identify_idioms/resources/idiom_patterns.tsv).
+List of supported idioms can be found in `idiomatch/resources/idioms.txt`.
 Total of 2758 idioms are available for
-matching & merging.
+matching.
 These "target idioms" were extracted from a vocabulary of 5000 most
 frequently used English idioms, which had been made available for open use courtesy of [IBM's SLIDE project](https://developer.ibm.com/exchanges/data/all/sentiment-lexicon-of-idiomatic-expressions/).